SamhammerAG/vault-client-sag/README.md

 # vault-client-sag

-This library can be used if you want to load specific keys from vault.
+This library can be used if you want to load specific keys from vault, but works only for interal usage of Samhammer.

-This libary is for internal usage only, as it uses specific authentication logic that only works for Samhammer.
+It uses specific authentication logic:

-Locally: Uses the url and token returned by sagctl
+- Locally: Uses the url and token returned by sagctl
-Kubernetes: Does a kubernetes role auth
+- Kubernetes: Does a kubernetes role auth

 ## Prerequirements: